opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 ------------------
 .. c:function:: void displayOverlay(const string& name, const string& text, int delay)

-    Display text on the window's image as an overlay for delay milliseconds.
-This is not editing the image's data.
-The text is display on the top of the image.
+    Displays a  text on a window image as an overlay for a specified duration.

-    :param name: Name of the window
+    :param name: Name of the window.

-    :param text: Overlay text to write on the window's image
+    :param text: Overlay text to write on a window image.

-    :param delay: Delay to display the overlay text.
-If this function is called before the previous overlay text time out, the timer is restarted and the text updated. .
-If this value is zero, the text never disapers.
+    :param delay: Duration (in milliseconds)? to display the overlay text.
+If this function is called before the previous overlay text timed out, the timer is restarted and the text is updated.
+If this value is zero, the text never disappears.

-The function ``displayOverlay`` aims at displaying useful information/tips on the window for a certain amount of time *delay*
+The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delay*
 .
-This information is display on the top of the window.
+This does not affect the image data.??

 .. index:: displayStatusBar